Close Menu

 The classic look everyone recognizes.
 Pinch the center of your hoodie and twist it into a flat spiral.
 Secure with 3-4 rubber bands crossing through the center.

-This technique works best on the front or back panel.
-Avoid placing the center point on seams.
 The tighter you twist, the more white space you’ll have between colors.
 Loose twists create more blended sections.

 Try different center points for variety.
 Off-center spirals look more dynamic than perfect center ones.